Enverodie/frontend-exercises/exercise-04/README.md

-# Exercise 4 attempts to demonstrate the setTimeout function.
+# Exercise 4 attempts to demonstrate manipulating a canvas using objects
-## An introduction to asynchronous javascript.
+## An introduction to object-oriented javascript & html <canvas>.
-Uses recursion!
-Ooooooh, spooky